Royal Caribbean raises profit view on stronger bookings

-Royal Caribbean Cruises Ltd raised its full-year forecast on Thursday, saying bookings have been stronger than expected, even in crisis-hit Europe, and that it has been able to charge more per cruise.
+Royal Caribbean Cruises Ltd (RCL.N) reported lower quarterly earnings but raised its full-year forecast on Thursday, saying bookings have been stronger than expected and it has been able to charge more per cruise.

-Shares of the world's second-largest cruise operator were up 10.4 percent in Thursday morning trading.
+Shares of the world's second-largest cruise operator were up nearly 5 percent in premarket trading.

-In January, a ship operated by larger rival Carnival Corp & Plc, the Costa Concordia, ran aground off the coast of Italy, killing 32 people and leading to a reduction in bookings and prices industry wide.
+In January, a ship operated by larger rival Carnival Corp & Plc (CCL.N) (CCL.L), the Costa Concordia, ran aground off the coast of Italy, killing 32 people and leading to a reduction in bookings and prices industrywide.

-But Royal Caribbean said that the effect of that accident "has continued to wane" and that bookings in the third quarter were stronger than expected, even in Europe, where the Costa Concordia accident made headlines for months and where many customers have been hit by government austerity measures.
+But Royal Caribbean said on Thursday that the effect of that accident "has continued to wane" and that bookings in the third quarter were stronger than it had expected, even in Europe, where the Costa Concordia accident made headlines for months.

-"There are still challenges in Europe, especially Southern Europe, but solid demand from other regions appears to be more than offsetting this," Royal Caribbean Chief Financial Officer Brian Rice told analysts on a conference call.

-Royal Caribbean, whose other lines include Celebrity Cruises did not provide a forecast for 2013, but said it was "encouraged" by what it is seeing for bookings for next year.

 Royal Caribbean now expects 2012 earnings of $1.85 to $1.95 per share, 15 cents higher than its previous forecast range and above the $1.78 that analysts were expecting, according to Thomson Reuters I/B/E/S.